Table of contents

 Teach your own and visiting children about dogs.

-Children and dogs can mix well, even rescue dogs that may not have been around kids before.
-However, it is important to teach kids that they are living creatures just like humans and not a toy and to ensure they act appropriately around them.
+Children and dogs can mix well, and even rescue dogs that may not have been around kids before.
+However, it is important to teach kids that dogs are living creatures just like humans and not toys and to ensure they act appropriately around them.

-• Do not allow a child to walk a dog alone – even if your dog is well-behaved, they may encounter a cat crossing the road or a dog that is not on the lead that is too energetic.
+- Do not allow a child to walk a dog alone—even if your dog is well-behaved, they may encounter a cat crossing the road or a too-energetic dog that is not on the lead.

 Quick overview with regards to settling in a rescue dog